Customer Rights And Responsibilities

 - not take actions that could harm others.

-- openly report concerns about quality of care.
+- openly report concerns about the quality of care.

 - let us know about any changes to your contact information (name, address, phone, etc.).